Chwiggy/thesis_bachelor/src/thesis.typ

   == General Limitations
   - Lack of real world measures as Comparisons
   - Focuses solely on door to door travel times and neglects
-    - reliability Data
+    - reliability and delay Data
-    - delay data both for cars and public transit
     - public transit fare structures @conway_off_the_mta
+  - lacks data including
+    - comparisons to cars // if chapter on cars gets added this needs removal
+    - ride hailing services see @barajas_not_2021
+    - related on demand services (trial at rohrbach)
   - _inequality_ being silly at times @graeber_dawn_2022.
+  == Methodological short commings
+    - UMAP clustering prone to confabulations @generic_user_clustering_2018 @schubert_answer_2017.

 #pagebreak()